Who's ready for an island getaway?

 A recommended activity on Penang would be to see the street art on a trishaw tour.
 Your trishaw driver will know all the best places to take you.
 Penang Hill is a popular location and it has the world's steepest funicular tunnel.
 Entopia is another amazing place.

 It is an enchanting butterfly farm.
 Penang also has some beautiful beaches.
-Penang is a very affordable island to visit.
+Penang is one of the best affordable islands to visit.
 You can spend around $100 per day on food, activities, and accommodation.

 Of course, you can spend much more!
 But it is possible to visit Penang on a small budget.